Fintech activity in Latin America strengthens and reaches 18 countries

 The data revealed in the 140 pages of this study show the challenges that the industry is currently facing while reflecting the unstoppable transformation of the financial sector as well as the entrepreneurs’ role in accelerating innovation.

-We kindly invite you to download the full report in Spanish version by clicking on the button and to discover the second edition of the greatest information gathering on Fintech in Latin America up to now.
+We kindly invite you to download the full report in English version by clicking on the button and to discover the second edition of the greatest information gathering on Fintech in Latin America up to now.

 About the IDB